Accessing NDIS support for children aged 0 to 6

 3. Help you work out the next steps

 The Early Childhood Partner will work out with you the best option for your child.
-There are a number of options: Early Support or an NDIS Plan.
-The best option depends of the severity of your child’s developmental delay or disability.
+There are a number of options: Early connections and support or an NDIS Plan.
+The best option depends on the severity of your child’s developmental delay or disability.

 Option 2: An NDIS Plan for your child